-Remembering 9/11: Afternoon of Community Service Afternoon of service 2017
+Remembering 9/11: An Afternoon of Community Service Afternoon of Service 2018

 The COVE and our volunteers are joining the national network of more than one million Americans who serve their local communities in remembrance of the tragic events of September 11, 2001.